 Control Anxiety to Control Eczema

 Eczema is rarely "caused" by anxiety, so relieving your anxiety is unlikely to make your eczema go away completely.
-But if you control your anxiety you should be able to decrease some of your symptoms, and since anxiety itself is already something that lowers your quality of life, that's generally a good motivation to make sure that you're actively working to decrease your overall anxiety levels.
+But if you control your stress and anxiety you should be able to decrease some of your symptoms.

 Here is a list of the things that was drawn up by a group of people with eczema.
 These are the things that the people in this group do to reduce stress when they are in the midst a flare up of their eczema: